Illinois Compiled Statutes

-(2) An employer with 4 or more employees: first
+(2) An employer with between 4 and 99 employees:

 An employer or person who violates subsection (b), (b-5), (b-10), (b-20), or (c) of Section 10 is subject to a civil penalty not to exceed $5,000 for each violation for each employee affected.